 - Masters

 - Owners

 - Salvors

 - Pilots

+- Operators

+- Managers

+- Insurers

+- Persons in Control of Land

+- Harbour Authorities

 Under the Dangerous Vessels legislation SOSREP could also give Directions to a Harbour Master for the purposes of securing the safety of any person or vessel.
 This will override Directions which may already have been issued by the Harbour Master to a casualty.